openframeworks/ofBook/20_intro_to_graphics/chapter.md

 		lastPoint.set(x, y);
 	}

 When the left mouse button is pressed, we update our variables.
-Remember that the variables `x` and `y` in the `mousePressed()` and `mouseReleased()` functions give us the position of the mouse when a button is pressed/released.
+Remember that the variables `x` and `y` in the `mousePressed(...)` and `mouseReleased(...)` functions give us the position of the mouse when a button is pressed/released.

-Our `mouseReleased()` function will be quite simple for the moment:
+Our `mouseReleased(...)` function will be quite simple for the moment:

 	if (button == OF_MOUSE_BUTTON_LEFT) {
 		leftMouseButtonPressed = false;